 Sidewinder Sewer Hose Stand

-This thing curves very easily and keeps drainage from backing up.
+This thing curves very easily and slopes just enough to keep drainage from backing up.

 I love this water hose.
 It seems a strange thing to say, but this hose is durable, easy to use and packs down to nothing.

-I also use a collapsible hose for my sewer rinse and flush hose.
+I also use a different, cheaper collapsible hose for my sewer rinse and flush hose.
 Again, it is so easy to deal with.

 Final Thoughts on RV Gadgets

-We know these are not the end all, be all of RV gadgets, but these are the ones we love after two summers with the camper.
+We know these are not the end all, be all of RV gadgets, but these are the ones we love after six summers with the camper.